mohareddygit/Grokking-the-Coding-Interview-Patterns-for-Coding-Questions/src/B4Graph/Graph_Tutorial.md

             getEdgeWeight: Returns the weight of the edge between two vertices.
             degree: Returns the number of edges connected to a vertex.

-    This implementation provides a clear and functional B4Graph ADT in Java, demonstrating the basic operations and how to use them.
+    This implementation provides a clear and functional Graph ADT in Java, demonstrating the basic operations and how to use them.

 - Depth-First Search (DFS) Implementation in Java:
 ==================================================